apache/trafficserver/doc/developer-guide/plugins/example-plugins/query_remap/index.en.rst

 Configuration
 ~~~~~~~~~~~~~

-To associate a remap plugin with a remap rule, use the ``@plugin``
+To associate a remap plugin with a remap rule, use the :code:`@plugin` parameter (see :ref:`remap-config-plugin-chaining`).
-parameter.
-See the Admin Guide section (?TBD?) for details on
-configuring remap plugins